Amit Kothari

 The pattern that keeps emerging is straightforward.
 Developers use Copilot for inline suggestions, quick completions, code review assistance, and fast chat-based questions inside their editor.
 Stays in the flow.
 Keeps the cursor moving.
 That’s Copilot’s sweet spot and it does it brilliantly.

 Those same developers switch to Claude directly for architecture planning, complex multi-file refactoring, writing documentation from scratch, debugging production issues that span multiple services, or anything requiring extended context.
-These tasks benefit from the full 200,000+ token window, extended thinking, and MCP integrations that pull context from the rest of the toolchain.
+These tasks benefit from the full 1M-token window, extended thinking, and MCP integrations that pull context from the rest of the toolchain.

 This isn’t a theory.
 It’s a multi-model routing pattern that shows up everywhere once you look for it.
 Different models and interfaces for different cognitive loads.
 Quick generation goes to the fast, embedded tool.
 Deep reasoning goes to the full-featured one.

 The governance approach that works for most mid-size companies: enable Claude models inside Copilot for every developer immediately.
 It costs nothing additional if you’re already on Copilot Business.
-Then provision dedicated Claude Pro or Max seats only for the developers and tech leads who demonstrate genuine need for the full capabilities.
+Then provision dedicated Claude Pro or Max seats only for the developers and tech leads who demonstrate real need for the full capabilities.
 That’s usually architects, security engineers, team leads doing design reviews, and anyone working on legacy modernization or complex integrations.

 If you don’t provide Claude access through approved channels, developers get it themselves through personal accounts.
 That’s not a hypothetical.
 It’s happening at every company I talk to.
 Better to offer it officially through Copilot first, then add standalone seats where the demand proves itself.